theobserver86/Codex/codex_entry_00-24_main.md

 - Societal evolution

 The Codex Records This Insight:
-That minds willing to serve—those who see patterns, build structures, and hold the threads together—should not be trapped in cycles of survival.
+That minds who see patterns, build structures, and hold the threads together—should not be trapped in cycles of survival.

 And here the entry sharpens—
 Microsoft is uniquely positioned to respond.